jffernan/jffernan.github.io/_posts/2017-10-13-project_5_blog_react-redux-app.markdown

 # Project #5 Blog: React Redux Portfolio Project - https://github.com/jffernan/my-react-weather-app
+For the final boot camp project, I built My React Redux Weather App, where user can fetch current weather by entering location.
+The app was built using React & Redux Javascript libraries, and bootstrapped with Facebook’s Create-React-App generator.
+Data fetched from OpenWeatherMap API.
+App offers options to select from sample list of cities to fetch weather, enter new city to save to list, or delete city.
+I styled UI with React-Bootstrap JS library of reusable frontend components, such as buttons, forms, and labels.
+Demo at: https://jffernan.github.io/my-react-redux-weather-app/

 This blog is about my completion of Project #5, React Redux Portfolio Project.
 Thankfully, this project is the final project in completing the Full Stack Web Development with React online boot camp program.
 The project entailed building a React-Redux, single-page app (SPA) containing a user interface (UI).
 With only a few requirements, the project was mostly open-ended and allowed lots of freedom to choose what to build.
 The project was the opportunity to show what I have learned and what I know now.

 Briefly, I will explain the advantages of using React: